 In a traveler’s perfect world, every country would run on the same type of electricity and use outlets that fit the same kinds of plugs.
 Unfortunately for us globetrotters, this isn’t the case, and when we travel overseas we’re faced with the oftentimes head-scratching task of choosing the right adapter (or should it be a converter?) for our electronics.
-To help you prepare for your upcoming journey overseas, here’s our guide to power adapters and converters to keep your devices safe and working properly.
+To help you prepare for your upcoming trips overseas, here’s our guide to power adapters and converters to keep your devices safe and working properly.

 The big difference between an adapter and a converter is electricity.
 While the purpose of an adapter is to simply help the plugs on your electronics fit into (or more aptly, adapt to the shape of) foreign outlets, a converter’s job is to change the voltage found in an outlet to match that of your devices.